Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Waveforms

 The mapping to the BMS frame is done using an iterative procedure~\cite{Mitman:2021xkq, Mitman:2022kwt}, as we explain in more detail below in Sec.~\ref{sec:Procedure}.

 We use NR waveforms that are computed using a Cauchy-characteristic evolution (CCE) \cite{Moxon:2020gha,Moxon:2021gbv}, for which the Cauchy evolution parts are performed using the Spectral Einstein Code (SpEC) \cite{SpECwebsite}, and the CCE computation is performed using the SpECTRE code \cite{spectrecode}.
 CCE uses a worldtube from the Cauchy evolution of the Einstein field equations as the inner boundary of a characteristic evolution on a null foliation.
 The gravitational information is propagated and evolved to future null infinity.
 Note that $\Psi_2$ and $\sigma$ required in Eq.~\eqref{eq:SuperMomentum} are calculated by the SpECTRE CCE code.
+Note that unlike CCE waveforms, extrapolated waveforms obtained using the methods described in Ref.~\cite{Boyle:2009vi} cannot be mapped to the PN BMS frame, because they do not have an accurate value of $\Psi_2$ for calculating the Moreschi supermomentum.

-The NR waveforms that we use are from simulations in the SXS catalog \cite{SXSCatalog}.
+The NR waveforms that we use are from simulations in the SXS catalog \cite{SXSCatalog,Boyle:2019kee}.
 We plot the parameter space $\chi_p$ versus $q$ in Fig.~\ref{fig:Systems}, where $\chi_p = \text{max}\{\chi_{1\perp}, \frac{4+3q}{q(4q+3)}\chi_{2\perp}\}$ \cite{Schmidt:2014iyl} and $\chi_{1,2\perp}$ is the magnitude of the projection in the orbital plane.
 They are systems SXS:BBH:1412--1416 and 2617--2640.
 Of these, SXS:BBH:1412--1416 and 2617-2621 are exceptionally long, spanning over 100 orbits.
 This extensive length enables us to evaluate the validity of hybridization at an early stage in the binary's inspiral.
 The mass ratio for both the SXS:BBH:1412--1416 and 2617-2635 systems falls within the range $1<q<10$.
 As for the SXS:BBH:2636--2640 systems, the mass ratios are approximately $q\approx8$.
 The waveforms SXS:BBH:1412--1416 correspond to spin-aligned systems, while the other systems utilized in our study are precessing systems.
 The magnitudes of the spin parameters $\chi_1$ and $\chi_2$ are constrained as $|\chi_1|, |\chi_2|\leq 0.8$.

 The 8 physical parameters in NR simulations, namely the masses $m_1$ and $m_2$ and dimensionless spin vectors $\bm{\chi}_1$ and $\bm{\chi}_2$, are measured quasi-locally on the apparent horizons of the BHs \cite{Boyle:2019kee}.
 Therefore, the value of these quantities under this `quasi-local' definition could differ from the PN mass and spin parameters that appear in PN expansions.
 This difference is accounted for in the matching procedure.